-Server Room Cooling with 6 Cabinet, ANSYS Fluent CFD Simulation Training
+Server Room Cooling CFD Simulation with 6 Cabinets

 - The problem numerically simulates Server Room Cooling with 6 Cabinets using ANSYS Fluent software.

 - We design the 3-D model by the Design Modeler software.

 - We Mesh the model by ANSYS Meshing software, and the element number equals 448000.

 - The Energy Equation is activated, and a Heat Source is applied to the room.